 Swaziland (now eSwatini) is the kind of country that has a little bit of everything.
 Something for every traveller.
 And the same can be said of its hotels, lodges and other accommodation.

-Before we headed to Swaziland with South African Airlines, I wasn’t really sure what to expect for our accommodation.
+Before we headed to Swaziland with South African Airways, I wasn’t really sure what to expect for our accommodation.
 I’d never been to Southern Africa before - I’d never even crossed the equator! - and had nothing to compare it to.
 But from the first night, when we stayed at Phophonyane Falls Ecolodge, it became clear that this small southern African country has a lot of options for every kind of traveller.

 Accommodation in Swaziland is as diverse as the country itself, with lots of unique places to stay - and that alone is reason to stay longer than the day or two that most visitors spend here.